wesleycamargo/azure-docs.pt-br/articles/active-directory-b2c/active-directory-b2c-devquickstarts-native-dotnet.md

 	// Clear any remnants of the user's session. authContext.TokenCache.Clear();

-	// This is a helper method that clears browser cookies in the browser control that ADAL uses, it is not part of ADAL.
+	// This is a helper method that clears browser cookies in the browser control that ADAL uses.
+It is not part of ADAL.
 	ClearCookies();

 	// Update the UI to show the user as signed out.